Tanishq-Tiwari-28/Zombies-grid5/README.md

-We have tried to build regression and classification models for predicting the same In this project, we have learned how to use SMOTE for synthetic data generation, about the ensemble, and about adjustments and projections that are needed to build the classification models.
+We have tried to build regression and classification models for predicting the same In this project, we have learned how to use SMOTE for synthetic data generation, about the ensemble models, and about adjustments and projections that are needed to build the classification models.